laks01/twitter-sentiment-capstone/README.md

-# Capstone Project - Twitter Sentiment Analysis using Classification Models
+# Twitter Sentiment Analysis using Classification Models

 In this capstone project, a customer will learn a company sentiment based on tweets with company hashtag.
-For example, #TWTR/#TSLA trending positive or negative based on tweets.
+For example, #TWTR or #TSLA trending positive or negative based on tweets.
 It allows companies to observe their reputation based of the customers tweets.
 The tweets provide some insights into where they should be focusing to improve their reputation.

 ## Business Objectives
 This application is built based on the CRISP-DM Framework.
 The following are the business objective of the application: